This bespoke insider travel guide to Maui, Hawaii features everything you need to know about the best things to do, see, and explore on the island.

 The Best Things to Do on Maui

-Don’t leave the island without having at least one of these iconic local experiences.
+Don’t leave the island without having at least some of these iconic local experiences.

 Drive The Road To Hana